jkorab/ameliant-tools/README.md

 Sample config is as follows (pseudo-JSON, as it normally doesn't support comments):

     {
+      // Beware: this format will change in the near future!!!

       "configs" : { // defines Kafka config properties
         "global" : { // applies to both consumers and producers "bootstrap.servers" : "tcp://localhost:2181"